iwebwolverine/courses/solid-principles/liskov-substitution-principle/README.md

 ### Bad Approach

+- The `FixedDepositAccount` subclass has not the same behavior (withdraw method) that expected from the superclass `BankAccount`.
-If you replace a `BankAccount` object, in this example, with a `FixedDepositAccount` object, the `processAccount` function will break due to the overridden withdraw method.
+- If you replace a `BankAccount` object, in this example, with a `FixedDepositAccount` object, the `processAccount` function will break due to the overridden withdraw method.

 ```typescript
 class BankAccount {